cablelabs/os-provisioning/README.md

 **Write your own Application**

-If you want to develop your own open-source or propritary application(s), please refere to [Write your own Application](https://devel.roetzer-engineering.com/confluence/x/qYJJ)
+If you want to develop your own open-source or proprietary application(s), please refer to [Write your own Application](https://devel.nmsprime.com/confluence/x/qYJJ)

 **License**

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE.md) file for details.
-For more informations: [License Article](https://devel.roetzer-engineering.com/confluence/display/NMS/License)
+This project is licensed under the GPLv3 license - see the [LICENSE](LICENSE.md) file for details.
+For more information: [License Article](https://devel.nmsprime.com/confluence/display/NMS/License)